Government policies and interventions for development in various sectors and issues arising out of their design and implementation.

 An indigenous technology base provides an impetus for a country’s economic development.

-Notably, the defence manufacturing industry has been open to the private sector for well over a decade, and several foreign firms are involved in the joint production of weapons systems in India.
+Cause of concern: Notably, the defence manufacturing industry has been open to the private sector for well over a decade, and several foreign firms are involved in the joint production of weapons systems in India.
 Yet the defence industrial ecosystem hasn’t quite taken off.
 The Indian military is still heavily reliant on foreign imports and state-owned defence firms are still the dominant force in the market.
 Private firms, though growing in number, have struggled to find their feet.
 Much will depend on how its “strategic partnership” model, released late May, plays out on the ground.

 “Strategic partnership” model: